Skip to content

 • Description (optional): Description of the application container.

-Click SAVE to save the container.
+Click Save to save the container.

-Configure Container
+Configure container

 Set the following parameters to configure the application: